Tuesday, January 11, 2011

 Let me save some time for folks who might take me to task by saying today's subject matter is in no way intended to denigrate, make fun of or belittle anyone's attempt to deal with the English language; especially the good people of Thailand, as my knowledge of their language could rest unnoticed in your eye.

 However, yesterday morning I saw a laminated notice during breakfast at the Lek Hotel that warrants sharing.
-It was in regards to tipping individual employees in the dining area, and while tipping overall isn't a common Thai way - and isn't practiced fairly by some tourists when it
+It was in regards to tipping individual employees in the dining area, and while tipping overall isn't a common Thai way - and isn't practiced fairly by some tourists when it is appropriate - they were trying to discourage tipping any of the staff directly.
+The translation was a noble effort:

 "In our restaurant business consisting of many staff such as waiter waitress cashier bar boy cook steward including cleaner.
 Every one of then try to do their best for their assign job daily with fully attend and delegate.
 In the case of the customers prefer, happy or appetizer with our food and service.